dogle-scottlogic/big-data/cassandra-vs-mariadb/Cassandra vs. MariaDB.md

 * Error Message (If any)
 * Time Stamp

-We ran tests using identical sets of events and measuring the total times with and without logging, against both MariaDB and Cassandra instances to see if there was a visible delay due to logging.
+We ran tests using identical sets of events and measuring the total times with and without logging, against both MariaDB and Cassandra instances to see if there was a measurable delay due to logging.
 Indeed, there was a small effect in processing the log, adding between 1 and 5 seconds for 10,000 events but only for our overall time.
 We are timing each database transaction individually and these timings are not affected by the logger.
 For tests measuring overall time, logging is disabled.

-## Thinking cap - Database differences & Tweaking performance
+## Thinking cap - Database differences & tweaking performance

 ### Cassandra differences
 Cassandra is a noSQL database, designed to give high performance when distributed at scale.
 While the database uses terms such as ‘*row*’, ‘*column*’ and ‘*table*’ the underlying data structure is different from a relational database and is more like a Map of Maps.
 Data in Cassandra is stored at the top level in a keyspace, which is a namespace used to define replication across nodes.
 Within a keyspace are Column families which are analogous to SQL tables.
-These map row keys to sorted Maps of column keys to column values.
-Cassandra also ships with its own query language CQL [(Cassandra Query Language)](https://docs.datastax.com/en/cql/3.1/cql/cql_intro_c.html) which is reminiscent of SQL.
+These map row keys to sorted Maps of column keys and values.
+Cassandra also ships with its own query language CQL ([Cassandra Query Language](https://docs.datastax.com/en/cql/3.1/cql/cql_intro_c.html)) which is reminiscent of SQL.
 The similarities in query language and names like *table* and *row* can make it tempting to treat Cassandra as an SQL database when it comes to table design and data query however this can lead to an inefficient approach if you’re not careful, as we found out.

-Join operations are not permitted in Cassandra however Primary keys can be composed of more than one column’s values.
-The first element in the Primary Key is used as a Partition key for the table and the others as Clustering Keys.
-The Partition key is used to hash the data across the nodes in Cassandra and as such can have a large impact on the efficiency of queries.
-To maximise efficiency the goal is to access as few partitions as possible with a single query which will involve structuring the tables in your database in a way that facilitates this.
+Join operations are not permitted in Cassandra however Primary Keys can be composed of more than one column’s values.
+The first element in the Primary Key is used as a Partition Key for the table and the others as Clustering Keys.
+The Partition Key is used to hash the data across the nodes in Cassandra and as such can have a large impact on the efficiency of queries.
+To maximise efficiency the goal is to distribute data evenly across nodes and to access as few nodes as possible with a single query.
+This involves structuring the tables in your database in a way that facilitates this.

-In Cassandra rather than modifying the data in a table on an update query, a new row is created instead.
-Data in Cassandra is timestamped and so when an update event happens data is written as a new value and the old value is marked with a tombstone and deleted at a later date during the [compaction](https://docs.datastax.com/en/cassandra/2.0/cassandra/operations/ops_configure_compaction_t.html)  process.
-This process also helps to increase performance on Delete events in the same way as Cassandra does not delete the data immediately but simply marks it with a tombstone as with an update.
+In Cassandra rather than modifying the data in a table on receiving an 'update' query, a new row is created instead.
+Data in Cassandra is time-stamped and when an update event happens data is written as a new value and the old value is marked with a tombstone and deleted at a later date during the [compaction](https://docs.datastax.com/en/cassandra/2.0/cassandra/operations/ops_configure_compaction_t.html)  process.
+This process also helps to increase performance on 'delete' events in the same way as Cassandra does not delete the data immediately but simply marks it with a tombstone as with an update.

 ### Tweaking